pbeck6/nfl-payroll/README.md

 HOST=flipX.engr.oregonstate.edu
 ```

-## /rest directory is missing a db-connector.js file, identical to the file for Task 1, that specifies the MariaDB credentials
+## /rest directory is missing a db-connector.js file, identical to the file for Task 1, that specifies the user's MariaDB login credentials